What Are Google Sitelinks?

 Google Doesn’t Say How to Get Sitelinks

-Google advises webmasters to build sites with clear navigation and a well-planned heirarchy of pages.
+Google advises webmasters to build sites with clear navigation and a well-planned hierarchy of pages.
 These features may make a site more amenable to Google’s Sitelink analysis algorithms.

 The precise workings of many Google algorithms, including Sitelinks, are kept secret to discourage people from manipulating the rankings, but we can still look at examples and try to understand where Sitelinks come from.
 I’ve worked on many sites with Sitelinks, and these sites are similar in the following ways:

 These factors may, or may not, be exactly what Google uses to trigger Sitelinks.
-Nevertheless, everything on this list is desirable for a web marketing program, so using the list to guide our strategy will probably help our sites become more effective in any case.
+Nevertheless, everything on this list is desirable for a web marketing program, so using the list as a guide would probably make your site more effective.

 I’ve also seen problem sites that did not get Sitelinks.
-Some characteristics of a site that could hinder Sitelinks include:
+Some characteristics that could hinder Sitelinks include:

 Signals Used By Google’s Sitelinks Algorithm?

 We know that Google search results pages (SERPs) contain links with tracking info, and that many users have Google accounts, so Google can watch their behavior over time.
 Google provides webmasters with Google Analytics free of charge.
-Google isn’t expending resources to do all this tracking without reason.
-We can safely assume that Google will somehow use all that data to improve their search results, with features like Sitelinks.
+Google provides the Chrome web browser free of charge.
+Google isn’t expending resources to do all this tracking, and write all this software, without a return on their investment.
+We can safely assume that Google will somehow use all that data to improve their search results with features like Sitelinks.

 If I were Google, I’d be very interested to know which search results have above-average click through rates for particular keywords.
 I’d also like to know if searchers were happy with my search results.
 If too many searchers choose a listing and then return to the SERP, that could indicate a poor quality search result.
 All this information is collected automatically, providing a scalable way to identify search spam, and the opposite, search “gems.”
 A search gem with significant search volume would be the ideal candidates for a Sitelinks listing.